Blogs > Settling Your Pet In

 Before you even pull out the training treats, it’s vital for puppy parents to understand the underpinning of successful puppy training.
 Studies show that positive reinforcement consistently produces better results and creates a better relationship between a dog and its owner.

 So, what is positive reinforcement and how does it work?
 Positive reinforcement is as simple as creating a connection between your dog performing the desired behaviour and earning a reward as the result.
 This connection conditions your dog to have lasting positive associations with the behaviour.
-Your puppy will quickly realize the benefits of completing a wanted behaviour and respond to positive reinforcement with enthusiasm and retain the connection over the course of her life.
+Your puppy will quickly realise the benefits of completing a wanted behaviour and respond to positive reinforcement with enthusiasm and retain the connection over the course of her life.

 How to Create a Pawsitive Learning Experience